OpenTidalFarm/OpenTidalFarm/README.md

 where `rf` is the `ReducedFunctionalObject`.

-You will see that the optimisation starts from the beginning, however the optimisation iterations until the checkpoint will happen instantely since the solutions are cachced in the checkpoint.
+You will see that the optimisation starts from the beginning, however the optimisation iterations until the checkpoint will happen instantly since the solutions are cached in the checkpoint.

 ### Compiler optimisations ###
 By default, OpenTidalFarm only uses the `-O3` compiler optimisation flag as a safe choice.